 Shakuhachi: Japanese Bamboo Flute

-by Masayuki Koga / Book and CD – 152 pages
+by Masayuki Koga / Book and CD – (Now printed as two separate paperback books)

 An Excellent Teaching Guide for Learning the Shakuhachi, written by a master shakuhachi player!